AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-10:

-10. If the state of a name that denotes a managed object is Observed, then the name shall neither be moved nor borrowed and shall not be used as the target of an assignment.
+10. If the state of a name that denotes a managed object is Observed, the name shall not be moved, borrowed, or assigned.

 .. _tu-access_types-11:

-11. If the state of a name that denotes a managed object is Borrowed, the name shall not be moved, borrowed, or assigned, and shall not be used as a primary, as a prefix, or as an actual parameter except as part of being observed; furthermore, any existing borrowers (direct or indirect) of the name become observers, providing only a constant view.
+11. If the state of a name that denotes a managed object is Borrowed, the name shall not be moved, borrowed, observed, or assigned.

 .. _tu-access_types-12: